The Value of Design

 Measuring the Value of Design

-As an industry thought-leader, DMI undertook a series of studies, research programs, and symposia surveys to develop a system of tools and frameworks called The Design Value System (DVS) used to:
+DMI then undertook a series of studies, research programs, and symposia surveys to develop a system of tools and frameworks called The Design Value System (DVS) used to:

 - Communicate the value of investment in design